senacor/Tutorials-Microservices/README.md

 1. Configure containers for the two MySQL databases by using MySQL images from Docker-Hub
 2. Configure container for the registry (through image from Docker-Hub or by adding a Dockerfile to the registry project)
 3. Configure container for the config server (through image from Docker-Hub or by adding a Dockerfile to the registry project)
-4. Configure container for the demo service by adding a Dockerfile to the demo project
+4. Configure container for the customer service by adding a Dockerfile to the customer project
 5. Configure container for the accounting service by adding a Dockerfile to the accounting project

 In is recommended that you test the new containers after each task by starting the newly created container as well as the other parts (locally, outside of container).